 The Billion Dollar Salesman: What would you say is the one thing that new business owners forget about or overlook when they’re just planning/starting out?

-- They choose a business that does not generate strong residual income.
+- They choose a business that does not represent a strong residual income business opportunity.
 Ask yourself the following question.
 Will this business generate a steady flow of residual income that will allow me to go on vacation for a month and still maintain the previous months earning level?
 Most opportunities make you into a slave of the opportunity.
 Find and opportunity that will offer you residual income freedom.
 To achieve real success you need to have an opportunity that will allow you to live a balanced life.
 Time for family, friends is equally important and a necessity.

 The Billion Dollar Salesman: What marketing strategies have you found to be most successful in growing your business?